10 Tips For How to Increase Energy Levels Naturally

 Speaking of beverages, if you want to optimize your energy levels, examine your alcohol consumption.

 Alcohol is a go-to tool for many people looking to unwind after a long day.
-However, having a nightcap may be causing more harm than good.
+However, having a nightcap may cause more harm than good.
 Here’s why:

 - It’s a diuretic – Alcohol dehydrates you due to its diuretic effect, this may impact your energy levels.